petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 Once the endpoint is created, you can see it on your API explorer page `http://localhost:8080/o/api`.

-### Creating an Endpoint Using the POST Method Through an API Call
+### Creating a POST Method Endpoint Through an API Call

 If you are creating the POST endpoint through API calls, keep these points in mind: